telerik/kendo-ui-core/docs/controls/editors/numerictextbox/overview.md

 # NumericTextBox Overview

-The [Kendo UI NumericTextBox widget](http://demos.telerik.com/kendo-ui/numerictextbox/index) can convert an `<input>` element into a numeric, percentage, or currency textbox.
-The conversion data type is defined by the specified format.
-The widget renders spin buttons and by using them you can increment/decrement the value with a predefined step.
-The NumericTextBox widget accepts only numeric entries.
+The [Kendo UI NumericTextBox widget](http://demos.telerik.com/kendo-ui/numerictextbox/index) converts an `<input>` element into a numeric, percentage, or currency textbox.

+The specific format defines the conversion data type.
+The widget renders **Spin** buttons which increase or decrease the value with a predefined step.
+The NumericTextBox accepts only numeric entries.
 The widget uses `kendo.culture.current` culture to determine the number precision and other culture-specific properties.

 ## Getting Started

 ### Initialize the NumericTextBox

+To initialize the NumericTextBox, use the following example.

     <input id="textBox" />